 - Hand-written notes are better.
 If you can, try hand-written notes.
 Studies have found that taking notes by hand is better for learning and memory than taking notes on a computer.

 The Cornell Method.
 This note-taking system was created by in the 1940s by Walter Pauk, a professor at Cornell University.
 You need to divide a piece of paper into three sections: notes, cues, and summary.
 Take notes in the main area, and add cues such as key points and action items in the left-side column.
 After your meeting, class, event, or when you are done watching a video or reading a blog post, take a few minutes to summarise everything at the bottom of the page.
+I personally like using this particular note-taking system when sitting in a lecture or at a conference with pen and paper.

 The Mind Map.
 The concept of mapping information in a visual way using branching traces back centuries.
 This note-taking method is great for visual learners and can help maximise your active learning by actively forming connections between concepts.
 Write the central topic or start of a conversation in the middle, then draw nodes around this topic with related ideas.
 And if you want to take mind mapping to the next level, give Roam Research a try.
 It’s mind mapping on steroids.

 The Charting Method.
 I personally find this one not flexible enough for most of the content I consume, but it can be powerful for topics that can be broken into categories, such as similarities and differences, dates, events, etc. Each row is used to describe an element of the idea you are studying, and each column lets you detail aspects of the corresponding element.
+As you can see, it only works with very specific types of structured data.